aviralacharya/Python/README.md

-Workshop on machine learning with python.
+Workshop on machine learning with python